 8. Breathe deeply, focusing on relaxing and releasing tension.

-Hold this pose for up to 1 minute.
-With practice, you can hold it for 3–5 minutes.
+Hold this pose for up to one minute.
+With practice, you can work toward holding it for three to five minutes.
 To release the pose, place your hands under your shoulders and gently bring your knees toward the center.
 Relax onto your belly or move into Child’s Pose or Downward-Facing Dog.

 Tips for practicing Frog Pose: